Here you’ll find all our briefings and reports for policymakers. If you have a question, please just get in touch.

 July 2020: Letter on Consultation for the Integrated Review

-On 07 July 2020 we wrote to Alex Ellis, the Deputy National Security Adviser with responsibility for the Integrated Review of Security, Defence, Development and Foreign Affairs to request clarity on how the government’s recently revived national security strategy review process would engage with the views of civil society.
+On 07 July 2020 we wrote to Alex Ellis, the Deputy National Security Adviser with responsibility for the Integrated Review of Security, Defence, Development and Foreign Policy to request clarity on how the government’s recently revived national security strategy review process would engage with the views of civil society.
 We received a response on 03 August 2020.

 - Download our letter to the Deputy National Security Adviser – Integrated Review.